apache/mxnet/docs/how_to/multi_devices.md

 details.

 Training with multiple GPUs should have the same results as a single GPU if all other hyper-parameters are the same.
-But in practice the results vary mainly due to the randomness of I/O (random order or other augmentations), weight initialization with different seeds, and CUDNN.
+But in practice, the results vary mainly due to the randomness of I/O (random order or other augmentations), weight initialization with different seeds, and CUDNN.